espressif/arduino-esp32/docs/source/api/sigmadelta.rst

 sigmaDeltaAttach
 ****************

-This function is used to setup the SigmaDelta channel with selected frequency and attach it to selected pin.
+This function is used to set up the SigmaDelta channel with the selected frequency and attach it to the selected pin.

 .. code-block:: arduino